MicrosoftDocs/dynamics365smb-docs/business-central/across-controladdin-resiliency.md

 # Control Add-In Resiliency in Business Central

-With [!INCLUDE[prod_short](includes/prod_short.md)] release wave 1, control add-ins that perform slowly are automatically detected and a dialog similar to the following is displayed.
+From update 20.0 of [!INCLUDE[prod_short](includes/prod_short.md)], control add-ins that perform slowly are automatically detected and a dialog similar to the following is displayed.

 ![Busy control add-in.](media/controladdin-resiliency.png "Busy control add-in.")

-A slow control add-in typically impacts the performance of the page that you are working on and may reduce your productivity.
+An unhealthy control add-in may affect your Business Central experience and cause the page you are working on to start slowly.
 It has no impact on data and your changes are always saved.
-If you see a dialog as shown above, you can close it, but it might come back and if the problem persists, you should contact the administrator of the system.
+If you see the warning as shown above, you can hide it, but it might come back and if the problem persists, you should contact your administrator.

 ## See Also